datagouv/hydra/README.md

 ## Development

-### docker-compose
+### docker compose

 Multiple docker-compose files are provided:
 - a minimal `docker-compose.yml` with two PostgreSQL containers (one for catalog and metadata, the other for converted CSV to database)
 - `docker-compose.broker.yml` adds a Redis broker
 - `docker-compose.test.yml` launches a test DB, needed to run tests

-NB: you can launch compose from multiple files like this: `docker-compose -f docker-compose.yml -f docker-compose.test.yml up`
+NB: you can launch compose from multiple files like this: `docker compose -f docker-compose.yml -f docker-compose.test.yml up`

 ### Logging & Debugging